schen24wm/chgden/README.md

 # Data repository -- charge densities in Si, NaCl, Cu
 ## From the paper:
-> ``Ab initio electronic density in solids by many-body plane-wave auxiliary-field quantum Monte Carlo calculations,"
+"Ab initio electronic density in solids by many-body plane-wave auxiliary-field quantum Monte Carlo calculations,"

-> Siyuan Chen, Mario Motta, Fengjie Ma, Shiwei Zhang,
+Siyuan Chen, Mario Motta, Fengjie Ma, Shiwei Zhang,

-> Phys.
+Phys.
 Rev. B 103, 075138 (2021)

-> DOI: 10.1103/PhysRevB.103.075138
+DOI: 10.1103/PhysRevB.103.075138

 ## Downloading and use of the data should only be in a manner consistent with the use of the paper.
 See citation above.